Last Updated on 07/04/2022

 How to get to Positano from the Naples Airport

-You can reach the Naples port or the main train station from Capodichino airport by taking the Alibus or a taxi.
+You can reach the Naples port or the main train station from Capodichino airport by taking the Alibus or a taxi right outside the terminal.
 Alibus tickets can be purchased for 5 euros from the driver (check Alibus schedule).

-You can also take a shuttle to the Sorrento train station.
+You can also book a transfer to the Sorrento train station.
 From there you can hop on the SITA bus to Positano as described above.